Picture this situation. You decide to enrol in a new course and feel excited to be learning about a topic you have been interested in for a while.

 It is also helpful to remember that learning tasks in the upper sections of Bloom’s Taxonomy will be far more engaging because participants will be required to use a broader range of thinking skills, meaning more brainpower and focus is required.

 In a work context, employees will often have to use their knowledge to create, analyse or evaluate to add value.
 If they are trained in how to develop these skills in workplace courses, the learning will be all the more applicable in the real world.

 The following tips will help you to navigate choosing an online course, or set of courses, that encourage learners to engage in deeper thinking:

 - Before selecting a course, review the activity types

-When you explore the GO1 library, each course comes with a detailed description of the types of activity learners can expect to engage with when they begin.
+When you explore our library, each course comes with a detailed description of the types of activity learners can expect to engage with when they begin.